-Students entering class tardy are disruptive to the entire class, so we ask all parents to arrive at campus to drop off their students on time.
+When a student enters a class late, it can be disruptive to the entire class, so we ask all parents to arrive at campus to drop off their students on time.
 A tardy is defined as not being in your assigned seat when classroom instruction begins.

 Students will have a three minute line up bell at the start of the day to assist them in arriving to class on time.
 The first bell rings at 8:07 a.m. and school begins promptly at 8:10 a.m.
 When a student arrives late to school, the student must report to the front desk to obtain an admit slip before proceeding to class.
-A student who is tardy in excess of 30 minutes must present the Front Desk Receptionist with a written note signed by his/her parent/quardian stating the reason for tardiness.
+A student who is tardy in excess of 30 minutes must present the Front Desk Receptionist with a written note signed by his/her parent/guardian stating the reason for tardiness.